 Is Social Media Turning Us Into Psychopaths?

-Americans are spending more time online, and while total time spent on the Internet via PC dropped 10% to 73% in 2012, more and more of us are making up the difference on our phones, tablets, and even our televisions.
+From gaming to shopping to building and managing websites, Americans are spending more time online with every passing year.
+While total time spent on the Internet via PC dropped 10% to 73% in 2012, more and more of us are making up the difference on our phones, tablets, and even our televisions.
 American adults spend an average of eight hours a day in front of a screen.
 Kids spend an average of seven the same way, although their average increases to eleven hours a day if activities like texting, IMs, and phone-based browsing are included.

 The deluge of information, addictive games, and the tantalizing potential for instant fame make it difficult for many to “pull the plug.”
 The same social media landscape helping us stay in touch with old friends and make new ones all over the world is also causing us to neglect our real-world relationships and obligations—sometimes with tragic results.